xangma/ML_RF/README.md

 settings.py
 Contains all settings for program.
 Is quite particular so be careful.
 Can swap out filters/colours as needed.

+6/7/16
+-Added run_sciama_plots.py.
+This uses the outputs of run_sciama.py (reading the directory structure) and allows the program to:
+ - Create plots of multiple runs, which will give me a view on how the program performs (scaling through number of training objects and number of trees/estimators).
+ - Obtain a (crude) representation of feature importances (using sklearn) from multiple runs.

 3/7/16
 - Added run_sciama.py.
 This so far creates a folder structure, copies up the code, and submits it to sciama.
 It is iterated to submit multiple jobs.